wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 ---
 layout: post
-title: Two Digit Addition Trainer
+title: Modeling an Adapative Addition Trainer
 ---

-I've had the idea for a while to build a math trainer application with the aim of producing questions that the user would get right, on average, about 80% of the time.
-Further, I wanted to be able to generate questions within defined ranges - no hand-creating questions!
+About three years ago, I heard about some findings from a [Nature Communciations paper](https://www.nature.com/articles/s41467-019-12552-4) proposing that the optimal success rate for learning was about 85%.

+This gave me the inspiration to start building a training application framework that operated on this principle, randomly generating problems that the user would get right about 85% of the time (actually, I misremembered the exact value and used an 80% threshold instead - but close enough).
+The application would utilize a model built from previously answered questions to generate new problems that met this threshold.
+My idea was that staying within this "sweetspot" of difficulty would keep a user more engaged with the trainer.

-To keep things simple, the first iteration of my application would produce 2 digit addition problems with two operands.
-For example, `31 + 45`, or `95 + 01`.
+To keep things simple, I decided to make the first iteration of my application a 2-digit addition trainer, with the goal of generating single operator addition problems that the user had an 80% chance of getting correct.
+For example, `31 + 45`, or `95 + 23`.

-This might seem simple to predict - why not just scale the numbers up and down according to how many questions the user is getting right?
+This might initially seem trivial - why not just scale the numbers up and down according to how many questions the user is getting right?
 Larger numbers are generally harder to compute.
-But I wanted a more granular capability - `50 + 50`, for example, is using two operands that are bigger than `18 + 37`, but nobody would argue the latter is more difficult.
+But I wanted a more granular capability - `50 + 50`, for example, uses two operands that are larger than `18 + 37`, but nobody would argue the latter is more difficult.

-Sure, I could hand-create rules, like "numbers with 0s in the first digit are easier," but I wanted to develop a way to create randomized problems for a wide variety of operations without having to hand-build each one.
-What makes a set of operands more difficult to subtract is going to be different from, say, multiplication - and this is before even getting near multi-operand problems!
+Sure, I could hand-create rules, like "numbers with `0` in the ones column are easier," but I wanted to develop a flexible, scalable method of generating randomized problems for a wide variety of operations without having to hand-build each one.
+What makes a set of operands more difficult to subtract is going to be different from, say, multiplication - and that's well before getting into multi-operand problems!

 ### Basic Application & Data Setup

-I won't go into the design of the actual quizzer application too much here; instead I want to focus on the data.
+To keep the focus on the data & modeling, I won't get too much into the design of the actual training application here (perhaps a future post).
 In short, I created a simple framework that is both flexible enough to work as a CLI application, and also serve a REST API that could eventually drive a visual, web-based frontend.
 The current CLI is very minimal; just enough to get the job done:

 <div style="margin-top: 4rem;"></div>